Latest publication launch

-We are calling for aspiring writers and contributors to our newest publication, Crossing the Geopolitical Rubicon: Assessing the Risks in a post-COVID Age which will be published in late September 2020.
+We are excited to launch our newest publication, Crossing the Geopolitical Rubicon: Assessing the Risks in a post-COVID Age that is scheduled to be published in October 2020.
 We are also very excited to announce that this will be our very first collaboration with KCL International Relations Today!
 This opportunity is also extended towards the chance of being featured in our newest editorial installation – a podcast series which we will launch in conjunction with this Special Report.

 The report aims to discuss the different risks associated with a post-COVID political future in different regions.
 Contributors will use regional geopolitics as a base for their articles and link them with other forms of risk i.e., financial risk, political risk, environmental risk.